maglietti/explore-ai3/tutorials/first-java-app/04-gtfs-client.md

 Replace `your_token_here` with your actual API token from 511.org and save the `.env` file in the root of your project.

 > **Important:** Never commit your `.env` file to version control.
 Add it to your `.gitignore` file to prevent accidentally exposing your API credentials.

+> **Note**: The dotenv-java library we included in our Maven dependencies allows us to load these environment variables from the `.env` file at runtime.
+This is a common pattern for managing configuration in applications, especially for sensitive information like API tokens.

+> **Checkpoint #2**: Before proceeding, make sure you have:
+>
+> - Created the `GTFSFeedClient.java` file with the provided code
+> - Obtained an API token from 511.org (or another transit data provider)
+> - Created a `.env` file with your configuration
+> - Added `.env` to your `.gitignore` file (if using version control)

 ## Create a Test Application